voter101/Lxc-and-chef/README.md

 We need some way to connect all devices together and let them access the Internet.
 To do so, we'll create a network bridge using libvirt.

 By default all containers will use DHCP to automaticaly set-up network interfaces.
+It's quite pain in the ass, while working with Chef, but it is your choice if you want to have static IP addressing.

+//@TODO Turning-off dnsmasq

 Setting up an example LXC container